bparanj/crystal/computer/electronics/terms/joules.md

 Joules are used as a unit in electronics to measure energy.
-Understanding and measuring energy is fundamental in various aspects of electronics and electrical engineering.
-Here's why joules are important:
+Understanding and measuring energy is fundamental in various aspects of electronics engineering.

 ### Understanding Energy in Electronics